swe-students-fall2025/4-containers-primebyte/README.md

 ## Configuration (`.env`)

 All services read configuration from `.env` in the repo root.
-The `.env.example` file lists all required keys.
-The actual `.env` with any real secrets/credentials should not be committed and must be provided separately to the course staff if requested.
+Simply copying `.env.example` to `.env` provides defaults that work, no additional configuration needed unless you want to test without a microphone or use fake data generation, below are the key variables you can change.

 **Key variables:**